Policies and Procedures for Boards and Commissions

 ROLE OF STAFF LIAISON

-- The Chair shall address the posted items on the agenda in any order he or she chooses as long as every item is addressed.
+B. The Chair shall address the posted items on the agenda in any order he or she chooses as long as every item is addressed.

-- A motion may be made by any member other than the presiding officer.
+C. A motion may be made by any member other than the presiding officer.
 A second to the motion is required before a vote can be taken.
 Any motion dies from a lack of a second.

-- Roberts Rule of Order shall be used as a guideline to conduct meetings.
+D. Roberts Rule of Order shall be used as a guideline to conduct meetings.

 RECORDS OF MEETINGS

 - AGENDA: The agenda will serve as the order of business and provide the form for posting of the notice of meetings.
 The official posting of the agenda must be at least 72 hours in advance of the meeting in a place(s) readily accessible to the public.
 A copy of the agenda should also be made available to local news media.
-Copies of the agenda, along with supporting data, shall be provided to each member in advance of the meeting date.
 In the event a regularly scheduled meeting is cancelled, notices should be posted stating that the meeting has been cancelled.

-- AGENDA PACKET: Agenda packets shall be made available in advance of the meetings on the City’s web site.
+- AGENDA PACKET: Copies of the agenda, along with supporting documentation, shall be provided to each member in advance of the meeting date.
+This information shall also be made available in advance of the meetings on the City’s web site.